 The world now faces the highest rate of urbanization in its history.
 By 2050, the urban population is expected to nearly double from approximately 3.4 billion to 6.4 billion.
 Cities generate jobs and income and present opportunities for productive social mobilization and empowerment: nearly 80 percent of all goods and services worldwide are produced in cities.
 The fundamental challenge: learning how to exploit the opportunities urbanization offers while addressing the downsides that can accompany it.

-The University of Chicago Urban Labs are a set of highly synergistic labs focused on undertaking inquiry and creating impact on five essential dimensions of urban life: education, crime, poverty, health, and energy & environment.
+The University of Chicago Urban Labs are a set of highly synergistic labs focused on undertaking inquiry and creating impact on five essential dimensions of urban life: education, crime, poverty, health, and energy and environment.
 Urban Labs will pursue action-oriented scientific inquiry to identify, design, and test the most promising urban policies and programs and catalyze broad-scale adoption of the most effective and cost efficient—in Chicago and elsewhere.
 The labs’ distinct approach has four key components:

 - Undertake experimental research that directly and visibly improves the human condition.
 While basic science improves conditions as well, there is often a lag measured in decades.
 Urban Labs are designed to shape urban policy and practice in the immediate term.